-Our Mission is to protect and manager the fish, forest, and wildlife resources of the state; to facilitate and provide opportunity for all citizens to use, enjoy, and learn about these resources.
+Our Mission is to protect and manage the fish, forest, and wildlife resources of the state; to facilitate and provide opportunity for all citizens to use, enjoy, and learn about these resources.

 James A. Reed, Guy B. Park, Platte Falls and Cooley Lake Conservation Areas are all managed by the Department and have a variety of wildlife viewing and hunting opportunities.
 Each site is different with some having wheelchair accessible archery ranges and fishing opportunities.
 There are a variety of managed hunt opportunities within the metro including hunts specifically for those with disabilities.
 Do you permanently rely on a wheelchair?
-You are guaranteed a spot in one of two area managed hunts if mail in a written request by July 31 each year.
+You are guaranteed a spot in one of two area managed hunts, if a written request is mailed in by July 31 each year.
 Details can be found in our Fall Deer and Turkey Regulations and Information booklet.
-The 2020 information can be found here.
+The 2021 information can be found here.

 Need to use a motorized scooter or other motorized mobility device on a conservation area?
 Simply submit a Special Use Permit Application to the area manager.
 Info can be found at: Special Use Permits | Missouri Department of Conservation (mo.gov)